abinit/abinit/doc/mkdocs-user-guide/new_user.md

 provided on the [ABINIT Web site](https://www.abinit.org) and the [Github organization](https://github.com/abinit).

-Before reading the present file, and get some grasp about the main ABINIT application, you should get some theoretical background.
-In case you have already used another electronic structure code, or a quantum chemistry code, it might be sufficient to read the introduction of the paper ``Iterative minimization techniques for ab initio total-energy calculations: molecular dynamics and conjugate gradients'' M. C. Payne, M. P. Teter, D. C. Allan, T.
-A. Arias, and J. D. Joannopoulos, Rev. Mod.
-Phys.
-64, 1045-1097 (1992).
+Before reading the present page, and get some grasp about the main ABINIT application, you should get some theoretical background.
+In case you have already used another electronic structure code, or a quantum chemistry code, it might be sufficient to read the introduction of [[cite:Payne1992|this review article]] by M. C. Payne, M. P. Teter, D. C. Allan, T. A. Arias, and J. D. Joannopoulos.
 If you have never used another electronic structure code or a Quantum Chemistry package, you should complete such reading by going (at your own pace) through the Chaps.
-1 to 13 , and appendices L and M of the book Electronic Structure.
-Basic Theory and Practical Methods.
-R. M. Martin.
+1 to 13 , and appendices L and M of  [[cite:Martin2008|this book]] by R. M. Martin.
-Cambridge University Press (2004) ISBN 0 521 78285 6.

 After having gone through the present New User's Guide, you should follow the [[lesson:index|ABINIT tutorial]].